 I don’t like heights.
 Keep me on terra firma where, if I stumble, I don’t have far to fall.
 Additionally, I don’t like tight spaces.
 If I can’t stretch, move around, or see the way ahead of me, the world closes in.
 Both require a certain amount of faith—and faith isn’t always comfortable.

 On a recent visit to Israel, I “enjoyed” several opportunities to walk on elevated areas (Masada, anyone?).
-Then there were some with minimal space in which to maneuver.
+Then there were places with minimal space in which to maneuver.
 Some dizzying pathways even had glass sections embedded so I could see what was far below!
 Then there was the cramped, low, and dark passage of Hezekiah’s Tunnel.
 Needless to say, my travels required faith to place one foot in front of the other even when my senses revolted.
 Of course, I enjoyed the trip immensely.
 What a blessing!
 Yet walking where Jesus walked wasn’t always easy.

 Faith Versus Personal Expectations